Heiko Butscher

 Heiko Butscher (born 28 July 1980) is a German former professional footballer who played as a centre back.
-He is the current under-19 head coach of VfL Bochum.
+He was most recently the head coach of VfL Bochum.

 Career

 Butscher joined Eintracht Frankfurt from SC Freiburg in 2012.
 He previously played for VfL Bochum, VfB Stuttgart II and Karlsruher SC.

 Post-playing career

 In summer 2015 Butscher was appointed assistant coach of VfL Bochum's U16 team.
+In 2024, he was named the head coach of Bochum.